mainstage series

 In the spring of 1891, shortly after Dvořák became a professor of composition at the Prague Conservatory, Thurber offered the composer a job as director of her school in New York — at 25 times his current salary.
 Negotiations ensued over the next few months until Dvořák, initially reluctant, accepted.
 His contract required him to give six concerts annually, and one of these was planned for shortly after his arrival, to be held on October 12, 1892, at the Metropolitan Opera House in celebration of the 400th anniversary of Columbus landing in the Western Hemisphere.

 Pounding timpani open the work, with the chorus exulting in praise of the Lord.
 The music softens for the central “Sanctus” section, led by solo soprano.
 A brief reprise of the boisterous opening material leads without pause to the slow movement, which alternates dramatic brass fanfares with the baritone soloist singing “Tu Rex gloriae, Christe.”
-The mood eventually relaxes, with the chorus (first the women, then the men) answering the soloist (“Te ergo quaesumus”).
+The mood eventually relaxes, with the chorus (first upper voices, then lower) answering the soloist (“Te ergo quaesumus”).

 Johannes Brahms